Barski-lab/sc-seq-analysis/docs/index.md

 ![](./images/tutorial/figure_10.jpg)
 ***Figure 10.
 Clustering results visualized in UCSC Cell Browser (next page)***

-*Depending on the option selected on the Annotation tab, UCSC Cell Browser highlights identified clusters (A), groups datasets by specified condition (B), colors cells based on the percentage of mitochondrial genes expressed (C), and generates a barcodes list for a selected group of cells (D).*
+*Depending on the option selected on the Annotation tab, UCSC Cell Browser highlights identified clusters (A), groups datasets by specified condition (B), colors cells based on the expression of genes of interest (C), and generates a barcodes list for a selected group of cells (D).*

 - On the **Putative gene markers** tab (Figure 11A) an interactive table includes gene markers for each cluster.
 The column names correspond to the output of [FindAllMarkers](https://www.rdocumentation.org/packages/Seurat/versions/4.0.3/topics/FindAllMarkers) function Seurat 4.0.3 R package.
 On the **Files** tab (Figure 11B) the list of all generated files is available for download.
 Among these files the **seurat_clst_data_rds.rds** (Figure 11C) includes Seurat clustering data in a format compatible with RStudio.

 ![](./images/tutorial/figure_11.jpg)
 ***Figure 11.
 Gene markers identification and direct download of workflow execution results***

-*In the gene markers table, the values in **avg_log2FC** column are calculated as a log2 fold change difference between the average gene expression in the current cluster compared to all other clusters combined.
-The **pct.1** and **pct.2** columns show the percentage of cells with the specific gene expressed in the current cluster and all other clusters combined.
+*In the gene markers table, the values in avg_log2FC column are calculated as a log2 fold change difference between the average gene expression in the current cluster compared to all other clusters combined.
+The pct.1 and pct.2 columns show the percentage of cells with the specific gene expressed in the current cluster and all other clusters combined.
 This table can be used to identify gene markers of interest and assign cell types.*